Rest easy knowing you have the proper coverage.

 The complexities of restaurant insurance.

 Aside from property liability coverage, there’s an important difference to note between general liability (such as a customer slipping on a spilled drink) and professional liability (such as a bout of food poisoning from bad food or inadequate preparation).
 General liability primarily covers patrons who are injured on your property, as well as property damage, and can help protect you from potential lawsuits.
 Professional liability, on the other hand, helps protect your restaurant if someone gets sick from spoiled food products.

 Other elements that are easy to overlook include the risks of fraud and data theft that come with handling cash and card payments, the risks of spoiled food you have to throw away if there’s a power outage or refrigeration failure, and the risk of lost business if you close for repairs after a fire.

-Protect your restaurant by contacting us today.
+Help protect your restaurant by contacting us today.